FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack

-\textbf{LSTM for handling arbitrary stack length:} \dgi{The proposed LSTM-based method can process the focal stack with arbitrary lengths different from the length of training stacks.
-The other designs restrict the input to a fixed length.
-We conduct experiments with DDFF 12-Scene data to show the benefits of the proposed LSTM-based model and report the RMSE comparison of our model and DFVNet in Table \ref{tab:dfv-ours-cmp}.
-We first use 10-frame (10F) stacks to train our model and DFVNet \cite{yang2022deep} (\ie, Ours-10F and DFVNet-10F). } \xk{ During testing, DFVNet-10F cannot handle stacks with less than 10 frames.
-Instead, due to the fixed stack size requirements of the train and test, DFVNet has to be retrained respectively (DFVNet-\#F), while our model is trained once on 10-frame stacks and tested directly at any number of stack images.
-The focal stack images are provided in an order of focus distances.
+\textbf{LSTM for handling arbitrary stack length:} Our proposed LSTM-based method exhibits flexibility in processing focal stacks of arbitrary lengths, a feature distinguishing it from designs that limit inputs to fixed lengths.
+To illustrate the advantages of our LSTM-based model, we conducted experiments using DDFF 12-Scene.
+The results, including the RMSE comparison between our model and DFVNet \cite{yang2022deep}, are presented in Tab. \ref{tab:dfv-ours-cmp}.
+Initially, we trained our model and DFVNet using 10-frame (10F) stacks (\textit{i.e.,} Ours-10F and DFVNet-10F).
+During testing, DFVNet-10F is constrained and cannot process stacks with fewer than 10 frames.
+Due to fixed stack size requirements during training and testing, DFVNet must be retrained for different stack sizes (DFVNet-\#F).
+In contrast, our model is trained once on 10-frame stacks and can be tested with varying numbers of stack images.
+The focal stack images are ordered based on focus distances.